AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-The doctrine of Mitigation was, that for some good deed on earth, the damned in hell would occasionally be let out on a respite or
-\"Mitigation\" furlough and have surcease of torment.
+The doctrine of Mitigation was, that for some good deed on earth, the damned in hell would occasionally be let out on a respite or "Mitigation" furlough and have surcease of torment.
 This doctrine of mitigation was quite general among the fathers when they came to advocate the Pagan dogma.
-In fact, endless punishment in all its enormity, destitute of all benevolent features, was not fully developed until Protestantism was born, and prayers for the dead, mitigation of the condition of the \"lost,\" and other softening features were repudiated.[^137]
+In fact, endless punishment in all its enormity, destitute of all benevolent features, was not fully developed until Protestantism was born, and prayers for the dead, mitigation of the condition of the "lost," and other softening features were repudiated.[^137]

 It was taught that the worst sinners --- Judas himself, even --- had